- Chinese club moss

 Huperzine A is an acetylcholinesterase inhibitor, raising the levels of acetylcholine in the basal ganglia (1).
 Higher levels of acetylcholine in the central nervous system are believed to be responsible for less severe cognitive impairment in Alzheimer’s disease (1).
-Additionally, Huperzine A can interfere with the pathway of beta-amyloid deposition by regulating precursor protein metabolism and impeding associated neurotoxicity (13).
-Huperzine A also inhibits the N-methyl-D-aspartate (NMDA) receptors in the cerebral cortex (14).
+Additionally, huperzine can interfere with the pathway of beta-amyloid deposition by regulating precursor protein metabolism and impeding associated neurotoxicity (13).
+Huperzine also inhibits the N-methyl-D-aspartate (NMDA) receptors in the cerebral cortex (14).

-Huperzine A diminished diabetes-associated cognitive decline in rats by enhancing glycemic control, suppressing inflammation, augmenting brain-derived neurotrophic factor expression, and limiting oxidative stress (5).
-In a mouse model of hepatic ischemia reperfusion injury, the antioxidative, anti-inflammatory, and antiapoptotic properties of Huperzine A contributed to hepatoprotective effects (4).
+Huperzine diminished diabetes-associated cognitive decline in rats by enhancing glycemic control, suppressing inflammation, augmenting brain-derived neurotrophic factor expression, and limiting oxidative stress (5).
+In a mouse model of hepatic ischemia reperfusion injury, the antioxidative, anti-inflammatory, and antiapoptotic properties of huperzine contributed to hepatoprotective effects (4).

 Nausea, anorexia, dizziness, vomiting, constipation, insomnia, excitability, thirst, sweating, bradycardia, abdominal pain, somnolence, hyperactivity, nasal obstruction, diarrhea, and edema (21).
 Some of these reactions could stem from the anticholinesterase activity of huperzine A.

-Cytochrome P450 substrates: Huperzine A induces CYP3A4 by activating pregnane X receptor (22).
+Cytochrome P450 substrates: Laboratory studies indicate huperzine A induces CYP3A4 by activating pregnane X receptor (22).
 This may reduce the effectiveness of drugs metabolized by this enzyme.
 Clinical relevance has yet to be determined.

 Acetylcholinesterase inhibitors (Donepezil, galantamine, rivastigmine): Huperzine A may increase the risk of adverse events for other drugs that have acetylcholinesterase inhibition effects.

 Dopamine D2 receptor blockers: Taken in conjunction with acetylcholinesterase inhibitors can produce a dopamine/acetylcholine imbalance in the striatum, leading to parkinsonian symptoms (11).

 Calcium channel blockers: Because acetylcholinesterase inhibitors can produce bradycardia on their own, huperzine A and a calcium channel blocker may produce a more severe bradycardia (11).

 Beta adrenergic receptor antagonists: Because acetylcholinesterase inhibitors can produce bradycardia on their own, huperzine A and a calcium channel blocker may produce a more severe bradycardia (11).